Date of Degree

 Copyright 2012 Kazuma Tsurusaki

 Tsurusaki, Kazuma.
-"VERITAS observations of galactic gamma-ray sources." dissertation, University of Iowa, 2012.
+"VERITAS observations of galactic gamma-ray sources."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.